storj/storj/docs/blueprints/satellite-billing-system.md

 ```

 # Transaction update cycle
 There is a cycle that iterates over all `pending`(`pending` and `paid` statuses of coinpayments transaction respectively) transactions, list it's infos and updates tx status and received amount.
 If updated is status is set to `cancelled` or `completed`, that transactions won't take part in the next update cycle.
-When there is a status transation to `completed` along with the update `apply_balance_transaction_intent` is created.
+When there is a status transaction to `completed` along with the update `apply_balance_transaction_intent` is created.
 Transaction with status `completed` and present `apply_balance_transaction_intent` with state `unapplied` defines as `UnappliedTransaction` which is later processed in update balance cycle.
 If the received amount is greater that 50$ a promotional coupon for 55$ is created.
 ```go
 // updateTransactions updates statuses and received amount for given transactions. func (service *Service) updateTransactions(ctx context.Context, ids TransactionAndUserList) (err error) {